Using digital technology could help deliver better care

 For each, we explored a series of tailored questions, each designed to encourage tangible feedback from those taking part.

 Our five questions were created to help participants share their experiences of using digital services, to find out what worked and what could be improved, and to find out suggestions for ways services could be developed.

-- Have you had experiences of each of the five services in the last two year?
+- Have you had experiences with each of the five services in the last two years?